U.S., UK want financial services as part of trade pact

 He was speaking during an event at the National Foreign Trade Council, a U.S.-based business group.

-EU financial services chief Michel Barnier has also come out in favor of the move, a spokeswoman for the bloc said.
+EU financial services chief Michel Barnier has also come out in favour of the move, a spokeswoman for the bloc said.

 A Treasury Department official said, "The United States will seek to obtain improved market access for services on a comprehensive basis, including for financial services."